House on Haunted Hill (1999)

 There are some classic horror pics in haunted houses, and the Vincent Price cheese-fest original of House on Haunted Hill is one.
 The original was campy fun and worth rewatches, but how does the remake fare with a 40 year age gap between the two?

-What House on Haunted Hill miraculously achieves that Jan DeBont’s Haunting had tumble through its sticky CGI fingers is the establishment of a true unsettling mood.
+What House on Haunted Hill miraculously achieves what Jan DeBont’s Haunting had tumble through its sticky CGI fingers: the establishment of a true unsettling mood.
 All throughout Hill you can actually feel the seething, eerie mood inspired from the wonderfully creepy ambiance of the constructed sets.
-It has a darker component and launches into many sequences of frightening imagery that seem like left-overs from Jacob’s Ladder but are no less effective and stirring to stay embedded in your head for the duration of your night’s rest.
+It has a darker component and launches into many sequences of frightening imagery that seem like left-overs from Jacob’s Ladder but are no less effective.
 So maybe the plot is basically a premise that once established pretty much thins out to non-existence.
 You will be thinking to yourself that half of the flick is people wandering aimlessly in the bowels of an asylum when they should have enough common sense to not be.

 There is no relevant acting since the cast is regarded to fill out the standard stereotypes and yell cheesy zingers at one another with F-bombs spliced into every line.
 This ain’t yo’ daddy’s House on Haunted Hill!
 Geoffery Rush, who talked funny in Shine and won an Oscar and who talked funny in Shakespeare in Love and got an Oscar nomination, gleefully plays the host of the supernatural shindig.
 And he talks funny.
 Taye Diggs surmises the “funny non-white” character, Chris Kattan surmises the “goofy nutball” character, Famke Janssen plays the “bitchy wife… who can crush people with her thighs” character, and the rest of the cast are interchangeable blondes who actually do get a bit interchanged physically.